About National Missionaries

 Thousands of national brothers and sisters are ready to change that.
 They just need your help!

 You’re just as important as our national workers in seeing the multitudes know and understand Jesus.

-When you become a sponsor, we will send you the photo and personal information of a missionary serving in Asia.
+When you become a sponsor, we will send you the photo and personal information of a missionary serving in Asia or Africa.
 You will also receive exclusive updates about the work being done in the region where your missionary serves.
 This will help you see how your sponsorship is making a difference.